iWinston/typeorm-plus/docs/entities.md

 @Column({ type: "int", width: 200 })
 ```

+> Note about `bigint` type: `bigint` column type, used in SQL databases, doesn't fit into the regular `number` type and maps property to a `string` instead.

 ### Column types for `mysql` / `mariadb`

 `bit`, `int`, `integer`, `tinyint`, `smallint`, `mediumint`, `bigint`, `float`, `double`,